Ludsgit/damage/README.md

 A tera-toolbox module that calculates the total mod of a character based on ingame stats and the mod settings.

 ### Commands
-All commands start with /8 damage:
+All commands start with /8 damage or /8 dmg:

 /8 damage: prints your current total mod
 - boss: displays current boss resistance value